 Does the water heater on your RV create a high-pitched sound?
 Does this whistle whenever you have the electrical water heater on?
 If that is the case, it might be time to replace the electrical heating element.

-Corrosion can develop on the component which makes it to make sound once it becomes warm.
+Corrosion can develop on the component, which makes it make a sound once it becomes warm.
 Replacing the component is easily done following the easy steps outlined below.
 With only a few cheap tools, you can help save yourself from a costly visit to the RV dealer or mechanic.

-- Find cold water source in the base of plain water heater, typically within the RV.
+- Find a cold water source in the base of a plain water heater, typically within the RV.
 Many RVs are equipped with a skip tee valve employed for winterizing the pipes.

 - Open the relief valve at the outside water heater access compartment to release any tension.